 3) Remove croissants from oven.
-Top with sliced avocado, red onion, and tomato on bottom half of croissant.
+Top with sliced avocado and tomato on bottom half of croissant.
 Sprinkle grated cheese on top half of croissant.

 4) Return to oven for 3-4 minutes.

 6) Remove croissants from oven.
-Add two fried eggs to each croissant bottom.
+Add half the eggs to each croissant bottom.
 Top with sprouts and a pinch of salt and pepper.
 Add cheesy top of croissant and serve immediately!